 For oral administration.

 FDA - approved dissolution acceptance criteria differs from the USP dissolution acceptance criteria.

 The therapeutic benefits achieved with Diltiazem hydrochloride are believed to be related to its ability to inhibit the influx of calcium ions during membrane depolarization of cardiac and vascular smooth muscle.

 Mechanisms of Action

+- Exertional Angina: Diltiazem hydrochloride has been shown to produce increases in exercise tolerance, probably due to its ability to reduce myocardial oxygen demand.
+This is accomplished via reductions in heart rate and systemic blood pressure at submaximal and maximal exercise workloads.
 In animal models, diltiazem interferes with the slow inward (depolarizing) current in excitable tissue.
 It causes excitation-contraction uncoupling in various myocardial tissues without changes in the configuration of the action potential.
 Diltiazem produces relaxation of coronary vascular smooth muscle and dilation of both large and small coronary arteries at drug levels which cause little or no negative inotropic effect.
 The resultant increases in coronary blood flow (epicardial and subendocardial) occur in ischemic and nonischemic models and are accompanied by dose-dependent decreases in systemic blood pressure and decreases in peripheral resistance.

 Hemodynamic and Electrophysiologic Effects